Frequently Asked Questions

 Is Granite really scratch-proof?

 Granite is considered the second hardest natural material after diamond.
-In fact it takes a diamond edge blade to cut through the slabs to make your countertop!
-In the daily use of your kitchen, you will not scratch the surface.
-It is more likely than you will dull your knives.
-Additionally, Granite will not chip or crack from a heavy impact blow, outside of normal use conditions.
+In fact, it takes a diamond edge blade to cut through the slabs to make your countertop.
+In daily use of your kitchen, you will not scratch the surface.
+It is more likely that you will dull your knives.
+Additionally, granite will not chip or crack from a heavy impact blow outside of normal use conditions.